 Print Press: Powder Magazine, December 2013 ; Skiing Magazine, December 2013; Frequency Magazine, 11.3; Outside Magazine, February, 2014 ; Skiing Magazine, November 2015

 In 2009, I joined the Antarctica expedition and was able to help support Ice Axe as well as Warren Miller Ent. for the filming of a segment of their ski movie.
 You can check out some stories from that trip here.
-We had a great trip in 2016, we’re going back in 2017, and I’m thrilled to be invited to guide this incredible experience again.
-Contact me if you’re interested!
+We had a great trip in 2015, 2016, and in 2017 as well.
+In 2018 I was fortunate to guide the Out of Bounds crew as part of the filming for their 3D Imax film.

 In May, 2013 I co-guided one of the many unique ski expeditions offered by Ice Axe Expeditions to Svalbard Norway.
 You can read more about that trip here.
 Imbedded within that article are links to several other online articles about the trip.
 You can also read about the expedition in the December issue of Freeskier Magazine.

 In April, 2014 I was fortunate to be a member of a group of pro skiers and guides who set out to map and explore never before skied terrain near Sisimiut, Greenland.
 The people, experience and ski ability of the area is world class.
 Like the Tour Camp program in Alaska the opportunity to climb and ski never before touched lines are a major part of this expedition.
 Check out a story about our trip on backcountry.com.
 In April, 2015 I co-guided a group back to Sisimiut.
 We had exceptional conditions and enjoyed repeat standout visits in 2017 and in 2019.
 You can check out some photos and stories from the 2015 trip here and here.
 There’s also beautiful piece available in print and online from Ascent Backcountry Snow Journal.